sandman/sandman.github.io/content/blog/deeptech-budget.md

 * The problem presents an existential threat to the customer
 * The customer has spent a lot of money trying out different solutions (internal/external) to the problem

 Try to estimate roughly how many such customers are out there and the total value of this market segment.
-The use-case can and probably will change over time as the market develops.
-The key here is to understand common customer pain points and their associated monetary value and roughly size each market segment.
-For example: a new process of generating artificial meat that can shave off 90% of the cost of producing real meat can unlock 90 billion USD of value if the total market for meat manufacturing is 100 billion USD (just an example with made-up numbers).
-During this step, you will likely uncover many promising market segments or even completely different markets.
-Size each market segment.
+The use-case can and probably will change over time as the market develops. **The key here is to understand common customer pain points and their associated monetary value and roughly size each market segment. **

+> An example (with made up numbers): Consider a new process of generating artificial meat that can shave off 90% of the cost of producing real meat.
+If the total market for meat manufacturing is 100 billion USD, this technology can unlock 90 billion USD of value.

+During this exercise, you will likely uncover many promising market segments or even completely different markets.
+Size each market segment based on all available knowledge (an art in itself)

 ## Step 3: Assess the market readiness and product complexity